zbray/notes/New Notes/CSS/notes-css.md

 <html style="background:blue"></html>
 ```

-Inline is only used for a single element and not common.
+Inline is only used for a single element.

 **Internal** CSS is written inside a <style> element.
 NOT RECOMMENDED